trevorjalt/moments-client/README.md

   * View profiles of users who are following them
   * View profiles of users who they are following
   * View all moments users’ posts minus their own in a feed displayed in most recent order
+  * View a moments user's profile by clicking on an individual post's header in the feed

 ## setup.